scalavision/datalab/README.md

 You could even maintain your docker container's packages from a secondary container.

-This feature has not yet been implemented, but has been tested out and it works.

 ### TODO

-* add docker volume support for `/nix/store`
 * add all `nix-channels` available to support older versions of packages.